 To comply with State regulations, Standish Water District will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
+Last year your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.

-If you have any questions about this report or concerning your drinking water, please contact Martha Chase at 735-4666 or Joe Gerardi, Town Supervisor at 293-6666.
+If you have any questions about this report, or concerning your drinking water, please contact Martha Chase at 735-4666 or Nick Carter, Town Supervisor at 293-6666.
 We want you to be informed about your drinking water.